team-telnyx/telnyx-java/docs/MdrUsageReportsApi.md

 | **200** | Successful |  -  |

-## getUsageReportSync
+## getMDRUsageReportSync

-> MdrGetSyncUsageReportResponse getUsageReportSync(aggregationType, startDate, endDate, profiles)
+> MdrGetSyncUsageReportResponse getMDRUsageReportSync(aggregationType, startDate, endDate, profiles)

+Generate and fetch MDR Usage Report

 Generate and fetch messaging usage report synchronously.
 This endpoint will both generate and fetch the messaging report over a specified time period.
 No polling is necessary but the response may take up to a couple of minutes.